The Soldier's Details

-Tommy’s sister Gwen who gave so much care to her brother when he returned from war; Gwen had supported the 2/4th Machine Gun Battalion Ex-Members Association for a very long time and during 2017 made a generous donation to this website for which we are especially grateful.
+Tommy’s sister Gwen who gave so much care to her brother when he returned from war; Gwen has supported the 2/4th Machine Gun Battalion Ex-Members Association for a very long time and during 2017 made a generous donation to this website for which we are especially grateful.

-Tom was in a coma for nearly 3 weeks with his life hanging in the balance.
+At hospital in Singapore, Tom was in a coma for nearly 3 weeks with his life hanging in the balance.
 Dr. Bruce Hunt watched over him and revived him several times.
 On regaining consciousness, he was unable to talk, walk and knew nothing of his former life.
-Tom remained hospitalised learning to talk and walk and the muscles of one eye were also effected but it is said that this soldier maintained a bright and happy disposition.
+Tom remained hospitalised learning to talk and walk.
+Muscles of one eye were also effected but it is said that this soldier maintained a bright and happy disposition.
 The Japanese awarded him an ‘A’ Medical Classification.

 After the war Tommy Lewis, John Gilmour and others with eye conditions were accommodated at Lady Lawley Cottage, Cottesloe.
 John was also hospitalised at Changi and was placed in a bed nearest to Tommy during 1942.
 February 2018, John recalls he and others spent hours trying to help Tommy regain his speech and memory.

 Tommy Lewis passed away 12/3/1978 aged 59 years.

 - Changi Gaol Camp - Singapore